-Selected as Kiplinger's Expert Pics The Best List of 2008 for Best Carry-on Travel Bag.
+Selected as Kiplinger's Expert Picks The Best List of 2008 for Best Carry-on Travel Bag.

-Air Boss Trivia: On the flight deck of an aircraft carrier, the Air Boss is in charge of all the operations of the flight deck.
+On the flight deck of an aircraft carrier, the Air Boss is in charge of all the operations of the flight deck.
 He controls the moving of planes on deck, landing of aircraft, launching aircraft, ordinance handling, and safety of all the personnel occupying the flight deck.
 The Air Boss oversees from the command tower.
 Orders are communicated with the flight deck via megaphone.
-Ex: "Hey greenshirt.
+Ex: "Hey brownshirt.
 Get out of that checked baggage line and on the plane, now!"

 Air Boss Goes Around the World